Kouei-Lin/Curate-Subgraph/README.md

-# Python script to query curate subgraph
+# Python scripts for querying subgraphs